AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Generate_test_cases.md

 To do so we will use script variables.
 A variable can be an Input, Output or Internal
 In Step 2 we will vary 2 scenario parameters: `distanceToCollision` and `rainLevel`

-For this reason, we will focus mostly on those during this Step.
+For this reason, we will focus mostly on those during Step 1.
 Regarding criteria, it is mandatory to use Output variables.
 An Output variable makes its content accessible to setup a criteria (e.g. if this Output variable is equal to 1 then it is a success, otherwise it is a failure).
 > `Script Output` > `Scenario Result` > `Scenario Criteria`